newrelic/nr1-quickstarts/README.md

 Community repository of New Relic dashboards, alerts, and installation instructions.
 You can find the repository here: https://newrelic-experimental.github.io/quickstarts/

+## Installation

+To use quickstarts in your accounts you will need the NR1 CLI, [instructions can be found here](https://one.newrelic.com/launcher/developer-center.launcher?pane=eyJuZXJkbGV0SWQiOiJkZXZlbG9wZXItY2VudGVyLmRldmVsb3Blci1jZW50ZXIifQ==).

+After you've succcesfully installed the CLI, run the following commands:

+1. Go to nerdlet directory: `cd packages/nerdlet/`
+2. Publish nerdpack into your personal account: `nerdpack:publish --channel=STABLE`
+3. Deploy the pack: `nr1 nerdpack:deploy`

+You should now see the Quickstarts nerdlet if you go to `Apps` in New Relic One.
+Follow the instructions to add it to your accounts.

 ## Adding your own dashboards, alerts or instructions

 1. [Fork the Github repository](https://help.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository)